DEXA (dual energy X-ray absorptiometry) scan

 Z-score

-The Z-score compares your bone density with that of people your own age, size and sex.
+The Z-score compares your bone density with that of people your own age.

 If you have a low Z-score, particularly if you’re young, it can indicate that there might be something that’s affecting your bone density levels.
-This might be another condition or medicine you’re taking.
+This might be another condition or medicine that you take.

 Your doctor will look at your DEXA scan results together with your fracture risk assessment to decide what to do next.
 They may ask you to have more tests to assess your bone health.
 These tests may include blood and urine tests and X-rays.